 On the outside of the heated envelope, fire resistant vapour permeable membranes can play an important part in limiting fire spread in facades and also in restricting the spread of flames between adjacent buildings.
 They can also provide important temporary fire protection during construction periods, particularly important in large scale timber frame construction.

-The key property in fire resistance is the EN13501 fire classification, also know as "Euroclass".
+The key property in fire resistance is the EN13501 fire classification, also known as "Euroclass".
 In external applications this minimum acceptable classification of fire performance is required is Euroclass B, s1-d0, where B is the main reaction to fire classification and the s and d components related to the production of smoke and flaming droplets.

 This classification is primarily required by building regulations when used at over 18m in height, or 11m in Scotland, reflecting the particular importance of controlling fire spread in high rise applications.
 It is however becoming more common to specify fire resistant breather membranes in low-rise applications going beyond the regulation requirements.

-In addition to offering good vapour permeability, weather resistance and air barrier performance, the our Fireshield membrane utilises a unique intumescent surface composition to actively restrict the development of fires.
+In addition to offering good vapour permeability, weather resistance and air barrier performance, the Fireshield membrane utilises a unique intumescent surface composition to actively restrict the development of fires.

-It achieves a Class B, s1-d0 fire rating, however in practice its performance in response to fire development is dramatically different.
+It achieves a Class B, s1-d0 fire rating; however in practice its performance in response to fire development is dramatically different.

 As can be seen here in this comparative test, the class B membrane on the right shrinks away and does not contribute to the fire's development, however the Fireshield on the left remains in place, with its coating protecting the substrate from ignition.